List of political parties in Scotland: Overview

 The Scottish National Party (SNP) is the main political party in Scotland which primarily supports Scotland becoming an independent nation.
 They have also supported further devolution as a progression towards independence.
 They are overall centre-left, and sometimes considered big-tent, advocating social democracy, nuclear disarmament and closer ties to the European Union.
 They were founded in 1934 and formed a permanent grouping in House of Commons in 1967.
 Their best election result in the 20th century was at the general election of October 1974 in which they won 11 of Scotland's 72 Westminster seats as well as around 30% of the popular vote, however they lost all but two of these seats in 1979.
 Support for the party was bolstered under the leadership of Alex Salmond, who in 2011 led the SNP to their best electoral performance to date, in which they became the first party in the devolved Scottish Parliament to win a majority of seats.
-They form the Scottish government, and are now led by Scotland's First Minister, Nicola Sturgeon.
-They have 64 Members of the Scottish Parliament (MSPs) and 45 Members of the Parliament of the United Kingdom (MPs).
+They form the Scottish government, and are now led by Scotland's First Minister, John Swinney.
+They have 64 Members of the Scottish Parliament (MSPs) and 9 Members of the Parliament of the United Kingdom (MPs).

 The Scottish Conservatives are the Scottish wing of the UK-wide Conservative Party.
 They were founded in 1965 out of the merger of the Scottish Unionist Party, which had been a dominant political force in Scotland for much of the early 20th century, winning the majority of votes and seats in the 1931 general election and 1955 general election.
 However the party went into decline, being reduced from 21 Scottish seats in 1983, to 10 in 1987.
 The 1997 general election was a catastrophe for the Scottish Conservatives, who were left with no Scottish seats whatsoever.
 However the party won 18 seats in the Scottish Parliament in the 1999 election due to proportional representation.
 From 2001 to 2017, the Conservatives held one Scottish seat in the UK parliament, but had its best result in the 21st century in the 2017 general election when it returned 13 seats and just short of a third of the vote.
 Like the wider UK Conservative Party, the party is a centre-right party, which promotes conservatism and British unionism.
-They currently have 31 MSPs, led in the Scottish Parliament by Douglas Ross, and 6 MPs, including Ross himself.
+They currently have 31 MSPs, led in the Scottish Parliament until recently by Douglas Ross, and 5 MPs.